arcology-network/binary-releases/content/getting-started/start-exploring.md

 ## 3. Truffle

-[This document](../developers/tutorials/pet-shop.md) guides you through the steps to work with Truffle on Arcology
+[This document](../developers/tutorials/pet-shop.md) guides you through the steps to work with Truffle on Arcology.

 ## 4. Other Apps

 Other Ethereum Apps should work with Arcology too.
-However, if you have difficulty connected your application to Arcology, please let us know.
+However, if you have difficulty connecting your applications to Arcology, please let us know.